shoulders/mysql-slow-query-log-visualizer/README.md

 - Uses local time and not a time based on the timestamp
 - The filter will return rows that have the search term in any visible field
 - The code has had extensive comments put in it.
 This allows easy reading of what the code does.
+- There is a demo log file you can use to test this script.